What is verbal communication?

 According to Himstreet and Baty, “Non-verbal communication includes any communication occurring without the use of words.”

-So, non-verbal communication is the exchanged of information or message between two or more persons through gestures, facial expressions eye contact, proximity, touching, etc. and without using any spoken or written word.
+Non-verbal communication is the exchange of information or message between two or more persons through gestures, facial expressions, body position, eye contact, proximity, touching, etc. and without using any spoken or written word.

 Characteristics of non-verbal communication